Serverless-Devs/Serverless-Devs/notes.md

 ## fix
-- env region move into infraStack
+- projectName overlaps with commands